py5coding/py5book/integrations/numpy.md

 ```

 We are indexing into [](/reference/sketch_np_pixels) to extract entire
 blocks of data.
-The last index value, 0, 1, 2, and 3, correspond to
+The last index value in each line of code, 0, 1, 2, and 3,
-the Alpha, Red, Green, and Blue channels.
+correspond to the Alpha, Red, Green, and Blue channels, in that order.

-Those blocks of data are then assigned back to [](/reference/sketch_np_pixels)
+Those blocks of numbers are then assigned back to [](/reference/sketch_np_pixels)
 to swap the color channels.

 This approach yields the same result, but is considerably faster.